 The Braves have Draft classes with higher combined WAR than this class, namely 1984 (the Tom Glavine Draft) and 1990 (the Chipper Jones Draft), but to be fair, members of the Class of ’07 are still producing in the big leagues.
 That was the year where they added the tremendous 1-2 punch of Jason Heyward and Freddie Freeman in the top two rounds.
 The next two picks, Brandon Hicks and Cory Gearrin, also reached the big leagues and while 33rd-rounder Craig Kimbrel didn’t sign in 2007, it did help establish a relationship that allowed him to join the organization as a third-rounder in 2008.

-The Marlins were able to grab the best player in the 2010 Draft with the 23rd overall selection because Christian Yelich was a California high schooler playing out of position at first base and there were questions about his power.
-They also stole baseball's current top catcher in J.T.
+The Marlins were able to grab a future MVP (albeit not for them) with the 23rd overall selection because Christian Yelich was a California high schooler playing out of position at first base and there were questions about his power.
+They also stole one of baseball's best catchers in J.T.
 Realmuto in the third round, correctly projecting that the Oklahoma prep shortstop's athleticism would ease his transition behind the plate.
 California outfielder Mark Canha was another good value in the seventh round.

 NATIONAL LEAGUE CENTRAL

 Who was the Reds’ first-round pick in the first-ever Draft?
 It’s OK if you don’t remember because they got Hall of Fame catcher Johnny Bench in the second round that year.
 But they got high school third baseman Bernie Carbo with their first selection and he was a big part of the 1970 World Series team as an outfielder before getting traded in 1972.
 They also got Hal McRae in the sixth round and while his best years came with the Royals, he contributed to the Big Red Machine in the early '70s.